COVID: Will European tourists return to Southeast Asia? | DW | 13.10.2021

 Malaysia and the Philippines are also looking into ways of kick-starting the vital part of their economies, although Kuala Lumpur's newly passed Tourism Recovery Plan focused first on domestic tourism.

-"Before the pandemic hit, Southeast Asia inbound arrivals were predominantly from Asian countries," noted a spokesperson for the World Travel and Tourism Council (WTTC), an industry body.
-The Chinese accounted for 21% of all inbound tourists to the region, Singaporeans 10% and South Koreans 7%.
+"Before the pandemic hit, Southeast Asia inbound arrivals were predominantly from Asian countries," said a spokesperson for the World Travel and Tourism Council (WTTC), an industry body.
+Chinese people accounted for 21% of all inbound tourists to the region, Singaporeans were 10%, and South Koreans made up 7%.
 In 2010, just 5.4 million Chinese visited the region.
 By 2019, it was up to around 32 million, according to official data.

-However, the difficult question for Southeast Asian officials and businesses is whether what was true in 2019 would be true in the coming years.
+The difficult question for Southeast Asian officials and businesses is whether what was true in 2019 will be true in the coming years.

-In May, the Economist Intelligence Unit forecasted that China will have vaccinated 60% of its population by the second quarter of 2022, but quarantine requirements for returning tourists won't be eased until late 2022, first from Hong Kong and Macau, and then in 2023 for people traveling from other countries.
+In May, the Economist Intelligence Unit forecast that China would have vaccinated 60% of its population by the second quarter of 2022, but quarantine requirements for returning tourists won't be eased until late 2022, first for travelers from Hong Kong and Macau, and then in 2023 for people traveling from other countries.
 It expected China's outbound tourism to return to pre-pandemic levels in early 2024.

 This is a big problem for Southeast Asia economies.
 Thailand, for instance, saw the number of Chinese tourists fall by 88.6% in 2020, compared with the previous year.
 According to the UN's World Tourism Organization, Chinese tourists spent $254.6 billion overseas in 2019, accounting for around one-fifth of global tourism spending.